Why It Works

 Greek pocketless pita, warmed, for serving

 1 lemon, cut in half, for serving

 If grinding at home: Place lamb, pork, and fatback in a large bowl.
 Add salt and toss to coat evenly.
 Place in refrigerator until chilled, at least 30 minutes.
 Place meat grinder parts, including medium and small dies, in freezer to chill.

 Grind meat and fat through meat grinder fitted with a medium die.
 Switch to small die and grind meat mixture once more.

-Place ground meat in large mixing bowl.
+Place ground meat in a large mixing bowl.
 Add onion, parsley, and black pepper to meat mixture.
 Using a large spoon or hands, mix sausage until all ingredients are thoroughly distributed.

 Lay 1 piece of caul fat on a work surface.
 Break off about 2 ounces of sausage and form into a cylinder.
 Place sausage 1-inch from top edge of caul fat.
 Fold top edge over sausage, followed by both sides.
 Roll sausage in caul fat until fully encased, then cut off remaining caul fat.
 Repeat with remaining caul fat and sausage mixture.

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over entire surface of coal grate.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
-Grill sausages over medium-high direct heat until they register 160°F on an instant-read thermometer when inserted into center.
+Grill sausages over medium-high direct heat until they register 160°F (71°C) on an instant-read thermometer when inserted into center.
 Let rest for 5 minutes.
 Serve immediately with warm pita and lemon halves.